nestorperezdev/registry-backend/README.md

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `dev.nestorperez.registrybackend` class from your IDE.

-Alternatively you can use the gradlew like so:
+Alternatively you can use the gradlew command:

 ```shell
 ./gradlew bootRun